Monday, January 17, 2022

 LIBERAL CONSTRUCTION OF PROCEDURAL RULES

-However, the Supreme Court is careful to point out that procedural rules should be respected and observed, and cannot just be disregarded by invoking the interest of justice.
-If it is to be invoked as a basis for failure to meet procedural requirements, the movant should give a good justification.
-The High Court stated that:
+The Supreme Court emphasizes that procedural rules should be respected and observed, and cannot just be disregarded by invoking the interest of justice.
+If it is to be invoked as a basis for failure to meet procedural requirements, the movant should give a good justification:

 "... the bare invocation of 'the interest of substantial justice' is not a magic wand that will automatically compel courts to suspend procedural rules."
 (Jose F. Latogan vs. People, January 22, 2020, GR No. 238298)